CardioBench: Do Echocardiography Foundation Models Generalize Beyond the Lab?: Methodology

 We design experiments to examine two complementary aspects of foundation models: \textbf{(i) the capacity to perform clinically relevant tasks without task-specific training}, and \textbf{(ii) the quality of their learned representations for downstream adaptation}.
 Therefore, we focus on zero-shot evaluation and probing, while excluding fine-tuning and few-shot training, as both are prone to overfitting and require substantial labeled data for stable performance (\cite{silva2024closer}).
-Further details on zero-shot evaluation, prompt design, and probing implementations are provided in Appendices~\ref{app:reproducibility} and ~\ref{app:prompts}.
+Further details on zero-shot evaluation, prompt design, and probing implementations are provided in Supplementary Material.

 Foundation models are evaluated on both predictive accuracy and the structure of their learned representations.
 We therefore report metrics across four dimensions: task performance, clustering consistency, cross-modal alignment, and demographic robustness.
-For task performance, we use Mean Absolute Error (MAE) as the primary regression metric and macro-averaged F1 for classification and view classification, with additional measures reported in the Appendix~\ref{app:full_results}.
+For task performance, we use Mean Absolute Error (MAE) as the primary regression metric and macro-averaged F1 for classification and view classification.
 Clustering consistency is assessed using the Adjusted Rand Index (ARI), which measures how well embedding clusters recover ground-truth echocardiography views.
 Cross-modal alignment is evaluated by testing whether visual embeddings align with text prompts.
-Finally, demographic robustness is examined through subgroup analyses of EF errors stratified by sex, age, BMI, and image quality, with complete subgroup tables provided in Appendix~\ref{app:demo}
+Finally, demographic robustness is examined through subgroup analyses of EF errors stratified by sex, age, BMI, and image quality.

-\subsection{Results}
+\section{Results}

-We summarize the performance of selected models in a zero-shot setting in Table~\ref{tab:Zeroshot}.
-PanEcho is the most consistent performer, achieving the best and second-best results for ejection fraction (EF) estimation on EchoNet-Dynamic and EchoNet-Pediatric, and consistently outperforming all competitors on the structural regression tasks from EchoNet-LVH.
-Its strength also extends to classification, where it achieves the highest score of 58.90\% on TMED-2 aortic stenosis (AS) detection.
+We summarize the performance of models in a zero-shot setting in Table~\ref{tab:Zeroshot}.
+PanEcho is the most consistent performer, achieving the best and second-best results for ejection fraction (EF) estimation on EchoNet-Dynamic and EchoNet-Pediatric, and outperforming all competitors on the structural regression tasks from EchoNet-LVH.
+Its strength extends to classification, where it achieves the highest score of 58.90\% on TMED-2 aortic stenosis (AS) detection.
 EchoPrime shows strong results in both regression and classification tasks, which is particularly interesting given its retrieval-based inference framework and the potential influence of similarities between test cases and its private database.

 A notable observation is the performance of general-purpose foundation models such as SigLIP2 and DINOv3, which deliver strong results despite lacking cardiac-specific pretraining.
 SigLIP2, in particular, surpasses several specialized echocardiography models on CAMUS EF estimation and achieves competitive performance on segRWMA regional wall abnormality detection.
 At the same time, both SigLIP2 and DINOv3 perform nearly on par with PanEcho on EchoNet-LVH regression LVPWd.
 In classification, they achieve the highest scores in RWMA detection across all three views, even outperforming EchoCLIP, despite EchoCLIP being explicitly trained on cardiac ultrasound.
 This underperformance is most pronounced on the A4C view, where EchoCLIP lags by more than 34\%.
 Nevertheless, EchoCLIP remains strong on several tasks, achieving F1 scores of 47.88\% on ASD and 46.96\% on PAH, surpassing the best general-purpose models by margins of 7.61\% and 5.52\%, respectively.
 On STEMI detection, it reaches 52.51\%, representing an improvement of 18.3\% over competitors.